Formerly The SLS Station and The Sahara Ave Monorail Station

-The SLS is lovely.
+The Sahara is lovely.
 The area surrounding it is not.

 If your ultimate destination is Downtown, too bad- this is as far north as the monorail takes you.

 My Sahara Monorail Station Experience:

-When you exit the monorail at the SLS Monorail Station, you see a pedestrian bridge that takes you directly to the swanky SLS Las Vegas.
-It is such a huge change from the days of the Pedestrian Bridge To Nowhere to the now-defunct Sahara hotel, which used to tickle me to no end.
+When you exit the monorail at the Sahara Monorail Station, you see a pedestrian bridge that takes you directly to the Sahara Las Vegas.
+It is such a huge change from the days of the Pedestrian Bridge To Nowhere to the old Sahara hotel, which used to tickle me to no end.

-If you are not actually going to the SLS and you want to exit the SLS Station, you have to go up before you go down.
-This annoyed me to no end.
-I was more annoyed to see that the down escalator was broken.
+If you are not actually going to the Sahara and you want to exit the Sahara Station, you have to go up before you go down.
+This annoyed me greatly.
+I was even more annoyed to see that the down escalator was broken.
 I proceeded to take the elevator down, which was approximately 1000 degrees inside and terrifying.
 When you get to street level, this is the sight that greets your eyes:

 The street you are looking at is Paradise Road.
 To get to pretty much anywhere you want to go, you will go right (North) on Paradise and then take a left on Sahara Ave, which will take you to the northern end of the Strip.
 It was an 11 minute walk to the corner of Sahara and The Strip.
 If your destination is Bonanza Gifts, congratulations, you’re here!